This post was most recently updated on November 30th, 2021

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-Whether you celebrate Christmas, Hanukkah, Yule or one of the many other end of year traditions, this can be an expensive time of the year.
+Whether you celebrate Christmas, Hanukkah, Yule or one of the many other end of year traditions , this can be an expensive time of the year for many of us.

 Here are 10 things that we do in our family that greatly reduce the amount of money that we spend around Christmas time.